MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 ## Certificates

-You use [certificates in Intune](../protect/certificates-configure.md) to authenticate your users to reach applications and corporate resources through VPN, Wi-Fi, or email profiles.
-When you use certificates to authenticate these connections, your end users won't need to enter usernames and passwords, which can make their access seamless.
-Certificates are also used for signing and encryption of email using S/MIME.
+You use [certificates in Intune](../protect/certificates-configure.md) to authenticate your users so they can access applications and corporate resources through VPN, Wi-Fi, or email profiles.
+When you use certificates to authenticate these connections, your end users don't need to enter usernames and passwords.

+Certificates are also used for signing and encryption email using S/MIME.
 Common types of certificates used in Intune include trusted root certificates, Simple Certificate Enrollment Protocol (SCEP) certificates, and Public Key Cryptography Standards (PKCS) certificates.

 This feature supports: